gerrardcowburn/sandpit/arc-blog/single-region/1-infra-stack/README.md

-# Route 53 ARC Blog Post - Infra Stack Code
+# Route 53 Application Recovery Controller Blog Post - Infrastructure Stack Code

 This CloudFormation (CFN) Template supports the requirements of an AWS Blog Post on Route 53 Application Recovery Controller.
-It is the first part of a three part CFN Deployment, that is intended to be followed by *[2-arc-stack](https://github.com/harshawsharma/sandpit/tree/master/arc-blog/single-region/2-arc-stack)* and *[3-lambda-stack](https://github.com/harshawsharma/sandpit/tree/master/arc-blog/single-region/3-lambda-stack)*.
+It is the first part of a three part CFN Deployment, that is intended to be followed by *[2-arc-stack](https://github.com/aws-samples/route-53-application-recovery-controller/single-region/2-arc-stack)* and *[3-lambda-stack](https://github.com/aws-samples/route-53-application-recovery-controller/single-region/3-lambda-stack)*.

 This CFN should be deployed as a standard Stack in us-east-1, within a single AWS account.
 It uses the CloudFormation Nested Stack approach, with 3 child stacks to deploy the following components across each target region:
 a.
 Network Stack - Base level infrastructure including public/private subnets, Internet gateway, NAT gateway, route tables, etc.